drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 I have successfully used both relational (Azure SQL) and NoSQL/document-oriented (Azure Cosmos DB) databases as an event store.
 The jury is still out regarding which approach is better, as there are cost, scalability and other factors to consider, depending on the system in question.
 You need to remember that with software engineering there are no silver bullets.

-## The Non-Solution
+## More reasons why reliable messaging is so important

-`Distributed Transactions` using the `Two-Phase Commit` protocol (2PC) is not an option for microservice-based applications.
-Not only it restricts our options for Database / Message Bus products as they need to explicitly support the protocol, but can also significantly reduce the availability of our system as all components have to be online and reachable at the same time for a commit to succeed.
+`Distributed Transactions` using the `Two-Phase Commit Protocol` (2PC) is not an option for microservice-based applications.
+Not only it restricts our options for Databases, Message Buses, etc. as they need to explicitly support the protocol, but can also significantly reduce the availability of our system as for a distributed commit to succeed it needs all participating components to be online and reachable.

-## Reliable messaging is vital to maintaining data consistency

-Although distributed transactions have to be avoided, some business transactions may need to span across many microservices, each one having their own private database.
-In such cases, we need to use the [Saga](https://dzone.com/articles/microservices-and-the-saga-pattern-part-1) pattern, which heavily relies on messaging.
+Some business transactions may still need to span across many microservices.
+Since each microservice has its own private database and Distributed Transactions have to be avoided by design, there has to be another way of keeping data consistent.

-The point is that messaging is vital to microservices design, therefore we need to make sure that is done properly.
+That is where the [Saga](https://dzone.com/articles/microservices-and-the-saga-pattern-part-1) pattern comes into play.
+Although the patern's details are outside the scope of this post, the important thing to note is that Sagas heavily rely on messaging.
+That is one more reason why messaging is so important for microservice-based applications, so we need to take extra care that is done in a reliable fashion.

 ## Conclusion

-TBA
-- studying material
+Messaging is in the heart of microservice-based applications, so we need to make sure that is done properly, in a reliable and predictable way.
+There are a few different solutions we can leverage, depending on the database technology we use, its supported features, plus a number of design aspects of our system.
+Finally, when we need to keep data persistent across microservices we should avoid 2PC and use Sagas instead, which heavily relies on messaging.

+To see those patterns plus many more in great detail, while stepping up your engineering game, you can check out my [Complete Collection of Microservices Books]({{ site.baseurl }}/microservices-books-complete-collection/) and learn from the best.

+Don't hesitate to drop me a line and let me know wbat you think.
+Until next time!

 <div class="anchor" id="anchor1"></div>
 * ¹ For more information on the subject you can read about [The CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Note that within a microservices based application, not all of the components need to follow the same consistency model.
 For example, a `Payments` component could favor consistency over availability.